 - In some cases, helping avoid certain immigration consequences such as deportation.

-Limitations on disclosure of expunged convictions to potential employers
+Limitations on the disclosure of expunged convictions to potential employers

 The value of a PC 1203.4 expungement has increased significantly in recent years.